briansniffen/muchsync/muchsync.1.md

 timestamps are used to limit synchronization to items a peer may not yet know about.

+To use muchsync, both muchsync and notmuch should be installed someplace in your PATH on two machines, and you must be able to access the remote machine via ssh.

+In its simplest usage, you have a single notmuch database on some server `SERVER` and wish to start replicating that database on a client, where the client currently does not have any mailboxes.
+You can initialize a new replica in `$HOME/inbox` by running the following
+command:

+    muchsync --init $HOME/inbox SERVER --new

+This command may take some time, as it transfers the entire contents of your maildir from the server to the client and creates a new notmuch index on the client.
+Depending on your setup, you may be either bandwidth limited or CPU limited.
+(Sadly, the notmuch library on which muchsync is built is non-reentrant and forces all indexing to happen on a single core at a rate of about 10,000 messages per minute.)

+From then on, to synchronize the client with the server, just run:

+    muchsync --new SERVER --new

 Since muchsync replicates the tags in the notmuch database itself, it is recommended that you disable maildir flag synchronization by
 executing:

     notmuch config set maildir.synchronize_flags=false

-One reason is that muchsync itself makes no effort to rename files to reflect tags.
-Another reason is that the synchronize_flags feature only works on a small subset of pre-defined flags and so is not all that useful.
+The reason is that the synchronize\_flags feature only works on a small subset of pre-defined flags and so is not all that useful.
 Moreover it marks flags by renaming files, which is not particularly efficient.  muchsync was largely motivated by the need for better flag synchronization.
-If you are satisfied with the synchronize_flags feature, you might also be able to use a tool such as offlineimap instead of muchsync.
+If you are satisfied with the synchronize\_flags feature, you might also be able to use a tool such as offlineimap instead of muchsync.

+## Synchronization algorithm

 muchsync separately synchronizes two classes of information:  the message-to-directory mapping (henceforth link counts) and the